 On August 1, 2019, the Company completed a reverse take-over transaction ("RTO") with Croesus Gold Corp. ("Croesus"), which changed to Arizona Metals Holdings Corp. subsequent to RTO, wherein the Company acquired 100% of the issued and outstanding common shares of Croesus.
-As a result of the share exchange, Croesus is considered to have control.
-While the Company is the legal acquirer, the accounting acquirer is Croesus and these financial statements are consolidated and presented with Croesus as the continuing entity.
+As a result of the share exchange, Croesus was considered to have control.
+While the Company was the legal acquirer, the accounting acquirer was Croesus and these financial statements are consolidated and presented with Croesus as the continuing entity.
 Concurrent with the RTO, the Company changed its name to Arizona Metals Corp. and began trading on the TSX-V under the symbol "AMC".
 On August 6, 2020, the Company began trading on the OTCQB under the ticker "AZMCF" and moved to the OTCQX in January 2021.
 On October 13, 2022, the Company's common shares were delisted from the TSX-V upon graduation to the TSX.

-AMC is a Canadian exploration company focused on precious metal exploration in the United States.
+AMC is a mineral exploration company based in Toronto, Ontario, focusing on the exploration and development of mineral resource properties in Arizona.
 At the date of these consolidated financial statements, the Company does not have any operating mines, nor has it earned any income from production.